USA Customs Clearance Logo White

 The CDC mainly focuses on animal imports, biological materials, or the importation of human remains for burial, entombment, or cremation.
 CDC regulations differ depending on the animal and from what country the animal is coming from.

-For example, dogs imported into the U.S. must appear to be healthy in order to be allowed entry.
-However, a dog coming from a country that has a high risk for rabies will face a temporary suspension.
+For example, dogs imported into the U.S. must appear to be healthy in order to be allowed entry, along with a few other requirements.
+However, a dog coming from a country that has a high risk for rabies or other infectious diseases may face weeks of quarantine and limited points of entry to the U.S.

-If you want to transport biological material, then you will need an Import Permit Program (IPP).
+If you want to transport biological material, you will need to participate in the CDC’s Import Permit Program (IPP).
 The IPP regulates biological materials that could cause a human to become ill with an infectious disease.

 The CDC has various requirements for the importation of a human body.
 The requirements change depending on the circumstances.
 These circumstances can range from:

-• Whether the or not the body has been embalmed or if the body has been cremated
+• Whether the body has been embalmed or if the body has been cremated

-• Whether or not the person has perished from a quarantinable communicable disease
+• Whether the individual perished from a communicable disease requiring quarantine

 Animal and Plant Health Inspection Service (APHIS)